doublehops/coinhawk-org/README.md

 4. Run *./yii migrate/up* to install the database tables.
 5. Create assets folder and set permissions: *mkdir web/assets && chmod 777 web/assets*
 6. Add *192.168.33.12 coinhawk* to your hosts file: /etc/hosts for Mac/Linux
+7. Run this script to import the data: */var/www/coinhawk.net/yii market/fetch-data*
+8. Run this script to send notifications on new markets: */var/www/coinhawk.net/yii run-scheduled-tasks/send-notifications*
-7. Point your browser to http://coinhawk/
+9. Point your browser to http://coinhawk/

-Note that there are two cron jobs that are created to download to latest prices.
+Note: The two scripts should be added as cronjobs if you want them to auto update.